 A recent study published by the Search engine Journal says that 93% of all internet experiences begin with a search engine and this highlights the importance of investing in SEO and embracing all new techniques that can boost your marketing campaign.

 While paid search is still popular, over 70% of users ignore paid ads and instead click on organic results and this shows that you need to optimize your website for search.

 Now back to Google Analytics, which is on its 5th update; this is a freemium web analytics service from Google.

 The fact that Google controls over 70% of the search engine market should be enough to spur interest in this data analytics tool.

 In the simplest terms, this is a tool that helps businesses track website traffic.

 It is one of the most powerful tools you need to find out everything about how visitors are interacting with your website.

 In summary, it eases the process of collection, processing, analysis, and reporting of your site’s data, which you can then use to strategize.

-Google has invested a lot in this analytics tools to help users to understand data and gather insights, which in turn helps in building stronger future strategies.
+Google has invested a lot in these analytics tools to help users to understand data and gather insights, which in turn helps in building stronger future strategies.

 Using this tool, you can also measure sales and conversions, which is one thing every online business owner must do.